Website Dogs Trust

-- Excellent communication and interpersonal skills (verbal and written), with accuracy and attention to detail.
+- Excellent communication and interpersonal skills (verbal and written).

 - Reliable and flexible

-- Able to work on own initiative, problem solve and have good judgement to escalate issues or seek guidance as appropriate.
+- Able to work on own initiative and have good judgement to escalate issues or seek guidance as appropriate.

-- An excellent understanding of the importance of great customer service, with experience of providing excellent customer care
+- A good understanding of the importance of great customer service, ideally with experience of providing excellent customer care

 - Administrative skills, including use of MS Office and computerised systems